davepinch/pinchy.cc/content/topics/people/j/julius-fučík/julius-fučík.md

 executed in: Berlin
 known for: Notes from the Gallows those who faced death a hero: Jørgen Haagen Schmith
+TODO: document his uncle, a composer with the same name
 type: person
 tags:
   - journalist